dotnet/docs-maui/docs/migration/upgrade-assistant.md

 This command runs the tool updates all eligible files within the chosen project and dependent projects.

-## Running the upgrade-assistant in VS:
+## Running the upgrade-assistant in Visual Studio

-Right click on the project in the Solution Explorer and select <b>Upgrade</b>.
+Right click on the project in the Solution Explorer and select **Upgrade**.

 ## Upgrade Interactions

 The upgrade assistant will prompt you with two styles of upgrades:
-* <b>In-place</b> : This option upgrades your project without making a copy.
+* **In-place**: This option upgrades your project without making a copy.

-* <b>Side-by-side</b> : This option copies your project and upgrades the copy, leaving the original project alone.
+* **Side-by-side**: This option copies your project and upgrades the copy, leaving the original project alone.

 ## Next steps